WildernessLabs/Meadow/docs/Updater.md

         Meadow.dll
         System.dll
  ```
-- A ZIP file containing just the `os/` or `app/` directories is also a valid update file.
+- A ZIP file containing just one or any combination of the `os/` , `app/`, or `firmware/`  directories is also a valid update file.

-### Update Supervisor(s)

-**This component has never been written or designed**

-This background task(s), launched by Meadow.Core, becomes a monitor for any updates that may be posted for the app itself, presumably over the internet/via the Meadow Cloud.

-Initialized as soon as the app is run, and using the app's metadata, the supervisor calls the simple Tier-1 `internal MeadowOS.ApplyUpdate (string path)` API whenever it deems appropriate.

-- The default and main supervisor would be the MQTT one for Meadow Cloud.
-- I imagine the App class being decorated with a custom attribute that tells the `MeadowOS.Initialize` method which supervisor to launch and how to configure it (for example `[MeadowCloud(AppID="something")]`
-- Aside from the Meadow Cloud MQTT Supervisor, I imagine us having a simple HTTPS updates supervisor (using a `latest.json` scheme like our SDK), and a "filesystem watcher" supervisor that applies HCOM-downloaded updates.